luudanmatcuoi-vn/Sync-timing-subtitles/README.md

 # Sync-timing-subtitles

-<br>--> Transfer timing from other subtitles to ocr sub
+<br>--> Transfer timing from timed subtitle to ocr_sub (softsub) or any softsub.

+<br> This tool calculates same time between 2 lines and link them.

 ## Usages
 - Change parameters `characters`,`Dictionaries` in config.ini